-Argentine Tango is a dance that is surrounded by tradition, from the sort of music that it is generally played at classes and social dances, to the layout of the room used for milongas, and even the way you ask people to dance by using the cabeceo.
-There is no doubt that this gives a very specific atmosphere to the dancing environment and many people believe that this is a part of what makes Argentine Tango the dance that it is.
-But what if you are looking for something a little different?
-Can you dance the tango to any other music?
+Argentine Tango is a dance that is surrounded by tradition, from the sort of music that it is generally played at classes and social dances, to the layout of the room used for milongas (tango dance evenings), and even the way you ask people to dance by using the cabeceo (a traditional method of signalling across a crowded dance floor that you would like to dance with someone).
+Much has been written about the traditional milonga, but a good summary of what it can be like is given in this excellent article on Tango Voice.

-We believe that tango can - and should - be danced to music of all sorts of diferent genres, not just music that has been specially written for tango in 1950s Argentina, or even just modern recreations of traditional tango rhythms.
-We play blues, jazz, popular, electronica, metal, and all sorts of other genres too... if the track works for tango then we play it.
-Some people call this approach 'nuevo', and some call it 'neotango', but as these terms have come to mean something specific in the tango world, we prefer to call it 'alternative'.
-It is simply an alternative way to enjoy dancing tango.
+Tango has been evolving ever since it first appeared in the Argentina - Uraguay area back in the 19th century, and we believe that it does tango a disservice to assume that its evolution has stopped.
+Tango can and should be danced to music of all sorts of diferent genres, not just music that has been specially written for tango in 1950s Argentina, or even just modern recreations of traditional tango rhythms.
+You can dance it to blues, jazz, popular, electronica, metal... whatever you like to listen to.
+Some people call this approach 'nuevo', but as this also relates to something specific in the teaching style used, we prefer to call it 'neotango' or 'alternative tango'.

 Tango has been part of Jivebeat since the summer of 2017, and from the first day we decided to use modern music in our classes and during our freestyles.
 This was never a rejection of traditional tango music as we dance to that all the time at many other venues, but instead it was a decision that we made to give people a choice of what they wanted to listen to when dancing.
 That choice has been very well received, and we regularly get people complimenting us on the music we play both during and after the classes so we are very happy that we made the right decision.

-But everyone is always welcome regardless of skill or experience, so if you just want to come and watch some tango to see what all the fuss is about then stick your head around the door, introduce yourself and say hello.
+But that is down to you.
+Everyone is always welcome at any of our events regardless of skill or experience, so if you just want to come and watch some tango to see what all the fuss is about then stick your head around the door, introduce yourself and say hello.

 Copyright © Jivebeat Dance and inVision multimedia ltd 2018 · All Rights Reserved